-The Respondent's expressed intent in applying for the <.mail> gTLD string is to operate an open registry based on the descriptive or dictionary meaning of "mail", in furtherance of ICANN's stated goal to increase choice and competition in domain names through the introduction of new gTLDs, and there is no indication in the record that the Respondent's intent is otherwise.
+The Respondent's expressed intent in applying for the <.mail> gTLD string is to operate an open registry based on a descriptive or dictionary use of "mail", primarily in relation to email, and there is no indication in the record that the Respondent's intent is otherwise.
 The Respondent has not indicated whether it had knowledge of the Objector's marks, but the Panel considers it unlikely that the Objector would have been unaware of the Objector and its U.S. MAIL marks.
 As noted by the Panel in United States Postal Service v.
 Amazon EU S.à.r.l, supra, an applicant for a new gTLD can be assumed to have made a trademark search on the proposed string, which in this case would have revealed the Objector's U.S. MAIL marks and other MAIL-containing composite marks.
 Regardless, the Panel finds no evidence in the record indicating that the Respondent has engaged in a pattern of applying for new gTLD strings that are identical or confusingly similar to the marks of others.
-The record reflects that the Respondent's parent company has applied for a large number of gTLDs strings that appear to be descriptive or dictionary words.